 INTRODUCTION

 Ultraviolet light from the sun is the main source of the ionised environment of atoms and molecules in the Earth's upper atmosphere.
-This ionization increases as the altitude increases, and we can distinguish three main layers of the ionosphere: layers D, E and F[6] [7].The electron density Nm varies not only with altitude but also with the solar cycle, season, day and time.
+This ionization increases as the altitude increases, and we can distinguish three main layers of the ionosphere: layers D, E and F[6] [7].The electron density (Ne) varies not only with altitude but also with the solar cycle, season, day and time.
 In this article, it will be a question of devoting ourselves to study of the variation : of the electron densities NmF and NmE in the boundary region E and F of the ionosphere in low latitudes of the African sector.
 The study will be carried out at the Ouagadougou station located in West Africa, latitude 12.4°N and longitude 358.5°E [8] [9] [10].
 The quiet periods of maximum and minimum phase of solar cycle 23 are considered.
 The International Radio Consultative Committee (CCIR) and International Radio-Scientific Union (URSI) of the 2016 version of the International Reference Ionosphere (IRI-2016) model are used [11] [12].
 At the end of the stimulation study, it appeared that the variation in electron density is a function of solar irradiation, the season, the months of the season, the quiet days of the month, the hours of the day, at a given altitude at the boundary of layers E and F [13] [14] [15].

 MATERIALS AND DATA